Bike the Timucuan Trail

 The boardwalk transitions to a smooth paved trail as you enter the maritime hammock forest and travel south through Big Talbot Island, where it meanders for a shady 3.8 miles off-road on the east side of A1A.
 Stop at the Bluffs Shoreline Trail or Blackrock Trail to access the famous Boneyard Beach, where magnificent giant skeletons of live oak, cedar and pine trees crowd the surreal battered shoreline.

-At Big Pine cross onto Long Island and vista Kayak Amelia outfitters for a paddling trip or continue into Little Talbot Island State Park where another 3.5 miles of paved bike trail wander through a rustic dune-scape to overlook the Ft.
-George River at the south end of the island.
-Still being built in segments, the Timucuan Trail is unfinished south of the bridge but you can pick it up after crossing Haulover Creek to continue to the St. John’s River Ferry.
+At Big Pine, cross onto Long Island and visit Kayak Amelia outfitters for a paddling trip, or continue into Little Talbot Island State Park where another 3.5 miles of paved bike trail wander through a rustic dunescape to overlook the Fort George River at the south end of the island.
+Still being built in segments, the Timucuan Trail is unfinished south of the bridge but you can pick it up after crossing Haulover Creek to continue to the St. Johns River Ferry.

-This historic nautical element of A1A will take you across the St. John’s River to Mayport, a quaint fishing village and military outpost.
-Stop at one of the waterfront restaurants for fresh, local seafood and a conversation.
+This historic nautical element of A1A will take you across the St. Johns River to Mayport, a quaint fishing village and military outpost.
+Stop at one of the waterfront restaurants for conversation and fresh, local seafood.

-Ultimately, the trail will continue from the dock another six miles into the city of Jacksonville’s Hanna Park, where a variety of fun excursions and events are offered.
+Ultimately, the trail will continue from the dock another 6 miles into the city of Jacksonville’s Hanna Park, where a variety of fun excursions and events are offered.